mengyue-yuan/mengyue-yuan.github.io/_pages/talks.md

 When, where and why social media users makeup?
 Interpretation from Sina Weibo check-ins and selfies.
 ------
+In this study, I developed a deep learning-based model for detecting facial retouching in selfie images on the social media platform, Sina Weibo.
+This study tried to understand and explain social media users' makeup behavior from the perspective of geography and sociology, including its spatial-temporal patterns and possible motivations.

 <img src="/images/Makeup_detect.png" alt="Image" style="width:600px;">